yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/docs/big-data-machine-learning/2022Summer/Syllabus.md

 - How can F1 score be elaborated?

 Post-section Assignments:
 - Homework: Build customized loss function when training a neural network model.
-Submit your Colab notebook to github page and then submit the github page.
+- Please download your Python notebook from Colab and upload it to your Github page.
+Please submit the link of your Github page.

+To go back to the main content, please click [here](https://github.com/yiqiao-yin/Introduction-to-Machine-Learning-Big-Data-and-Application/blob/main/docs/big-data-machine-learning/2022Summer/Syllabus.md#content).

 ## Topic 11 - Data Science Wrap-up and Capstone Project